 How can one possibly decide what three numbers are the most influential in photography?
-Whether it is a range finder Leica, a DSLR, or a medium format Hasselblad, what numbers are the most fundamental or noteworthy for a photographer to know?
+Whether it is the iconic range finder Leica, a modern DSLR, or an expensive medium format Hasselblad, what numbers are the most fundamental or noteworthy for a photographer to know?
 Expressed another way, what numbers are indispensable in this artform without the photographer’s knowledge?

 Choice Number Three

 After careful soul-searching research, I narrowed the choices down to my Big Three.
 Beginning with my third choice, I decided to take the philosophical road, rather than the technical.
 This number and its place in photographic history is still relevant today.
 For third place, I decided on the number “64” This number may appear as a strange choice, but as important as it was in the last century, it is perhaps more important now.

 Definitely the most prestigious photography club of all time was called “Group f/64.”
 In the early 1930’s, a distinguished group of eleven icons of photography including Ansel Adams, Imogen Cunningham, and Edward Weston formed a union that produced a lasting impact on the world of photography that is still felt today.
 Their goal was to present a “Purist” view of photography that was in direct opposition to the traditional standard of “Pictorialism.”
 These photographers believed that photography was more about interpretation than documentation.
 Radical elements of the times such as soft focus and toning became the standard in the art world.